rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 | **`maxAttempts`**   | Refers to the maximum attempts to send the event to the destination.
 Default value is set to 10.   |
 | **`maxItems`**      | Refers to the maximum number of events kept in the storage.
 Default value is set to 100.           |

-## **How to Filter Selective Destinations to Send Event Data**
+## **Filter Selective Destinations to Send Event Data**

 RudderStack allows you to send your event data only to a few intended destinations by filtering out the rest.
-You can do so by passing an integrations object in the **options** parameter of the `identify()`, `page()`, and `track()` methods.
+You can do so by passing an [integrations object](#integrationopts) in the [**options**](#options) parameter of the supported API methods.
 Please refer to the [How to Filter Selective Destinations](https://docs.rudderstack.com/user-guides/how-to-guides/how-to-filter-selective-destinations) section.

 ### **Common Destination Names**